Wine Courses FAQ

 I would like to cancel or change my registration.
 Can I get back all or part of my money?

 There are no refunds for missing courses due to inclement weather or personal circumstances.
 We do not cover travel expenses in the event that we need to cancel a course due to low registration.
 This decision is made more than 2 weeks prior to the course start date.
+If at this time, Fine Vintage cancels a course, a refund will be issued in full.

 Can I transfer from one course to another?